7 Things to consider when meal preparing

 Whether you’re preparing for a few days or a full week, consider how long it’s going to take you to prepare the meals.

-Have you got all day on Sunday to be cooking for a week?
+Do you have all day on Sunday to cook for a week?
 Or would it be better to spread it out across 2 or three days?
-Consider how you work best, do you prefer to get work done as early as possible, or do you prefer to work in smaller time allocations.
+Consider how you work best.
+Do you prefer to get work done as early as possible, or do you prefer to work in smaller time allocations?

 Consider the life of the meals too.
 As mentioned, the storage life is crucial to consider while meal prepping.